ourskyai/oursky-examples/python-poetry-sda-basic/README.md

 # Example: python-poetry-sda-basic

-Uses the OurSky SDA Python SDK to show how to import and use the SDK to fetch an array of TDMs.
+Uses the OurSky SDA Python SDK to show how to import and use the SDK to fetch an array of OSRs.

 ## Requirements: